wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

 3. PLUGIN
     1. Plugin instruction is specific outside program that can be run for various configuration task, on post loading of all properties.
         This can be special further.
-        1. Further processing of data, collections.
+        1. Further, processing of data collections.
         2. Issuing actions, revalues.
-        3. Checking structures , properties and values that are out of scope of the parser.
+        3. Checking structures, properties and values that are out of scope of the parser.
     2. To a plugin parser itself will be passed to access.
         1. Required attributes are:
             1. package : Path or package name of plugin.
             2. subroutine: Subroutine name to use to pass the parser, after plugin initialization.
             3. property : property to be passed directly, if required, like with data processing.
-    3. Requirements is for plugins to work to have the DO_ENABLED=>1 config attribute set.
+    3. Requirements are for plugins to work to have the DO_ENABLED=>1 config attribute set.
         1. Plugins currently also will require be last specified in the file, to have access to previous anons that are instructed.

     ```HTML